Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models

 Another relevant line of work focuses on \emph{inference-time alignment}, where model outputs are improved during inference without modifying model parameters.
 Some of these methods, such as GenARM and DEAL~\cite{xu2024genarm, huang2024deal}, require access to model logits, limiting their applicability in black-box settings.
-In contrast, \textsc{Best-of-N} sampling (BoN) and \textsc{Majority Voting} (MV) methods operate purely on model outputs and have shown strong empirical gains by generating multiple candidates and selecting the best one~\cite{openai2024learning, yue2025does, wang2022self, krishna2022rankgen}.
+In contrast, \textsc{Best-of-N} sampling (\textsc{BoN}) and \textsc{Majority Voting} (\textsc{MV}) methods operate purely on model outputs and have shown strong empirical gains by generating multiple candidates and selecting the best one~\cite{krishna2022rankgen,openai2024learning, yue2025does}.
 However, these approaches introduce a non-trivial computational cost, and to our knowledge, none of them explicitly optimize the trade-off between computational budget and output quality.
-Further, our preliminary experiments show that such inference-scaling strategies interact non-trivially with prompt design: prompts optimized for single-shot decoding may yield suboptimal performance under BoN or MV, and vice versa.
-This necessitates an inference-aware prompt optimization framework.
+Our initial experiments also indicate that inference scaling strategies have complex interactions with prompt design.
+Prompts that are optimized for single-shot decoding might not perform well with \textsc{BoN} or \textsc{MV}, and the reverse is also true.
+Therefore, an inference-aware prompt optimization framework is required.

-Finally, some white-box methods have recently integrated inference-awareness into the training process.
-For example, \citet{chow2025inferenceaware} proposed an inference-aware fine-tuning procedure that explicitly optimizes for exploration–exploitation trade-offs under BoN.
-Similarly, BOND~\cite{sessa2024bond} and BonBon~\cite{gui2024bonbon} aim to distill BoN policies into a single-pass generation process through supervised fine-tuning.
-While these approaches avoid the cost of sampling at inference time, they require full access to model parameters and do not generalize beyond BoN-style strategies.
-In contrast, our method is complementary to inference-aware fine-tuning and is designed to operate in fully black-box settings.
+Finally, some white-box methods have recently integrated inference-awareness into the training process. \citet{chow2025inferenceaware} proposed an inference-aware fine-tuning procedure that explicitly optimizes for exploration–exploitation trade-offs under \textsc{BoN}.
+Similarly, BOND~\cite{sessa2024bond} and BonBon~\cite{gui2024bonbon} aim to distill \textsc{BoN} policies into a single-pass decoding policy.
+While these approaches avoid the cost of sampling at inference time, they require full access to model parameters and do not generalize beyond \textsc{BoN}-style strategies.
+In contrast, our method complements inference-aware fine-tuning and is designed to operate in fully black-box settings.